History

 Activities

-• It will significantly reduce traffic on Highway 68 by offering high-quality goods and services locally, so that local residents do not have to travel on Highway 68 to Salinas and Monterey to meet daily needs.
+• Significantly reduce traffic on Highway 68 by offering high-quality goods and services locally, so that local residents do not have to travel on Highway 68 to Salinas and Monterey to meet daily needs.

-• It will create a community hub and a sense of place and identity where neighbors can gather for shopping, services, dining and social interaction.
+• Create a community hub and a sense of place and identity where neighbors can gather for shopping, services, dining and social interaction.